jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 ### June

 -   12/6 p15A with kanamycin resistance was chosen as backbone.
--   12/6 Improved biobricks with RBS and Terminators were ordered.
+-   12/6 Improved BioBricks with RBS and Terminators were ordered.
--   26/6 Improved biobricks arrived with primers that will insert overhangs past the prefix and suffix.
+-   26/6 Improved BioBricks arrived with primers that will insert overhangs past the prefix and suffix.
 -   27/6 Altered growth curve protocol for E.coli C1757 to reduce chance of contamination.
 -   28/6 Ordered primers that add basepairs past the prefix and suffix, to facilitate better binding sites for restriction enzymes.